Home

 (1856-1945)

-As a teenager, in about 1871, James and his parents moved to Washington Twp., near Fayette City, Fayette County.
+As a teenager, in about 1871, James and his parents moved to Washington Township, near Fayette City, Fayette County.
 He lived there the rest of his life.

 James and Adaline were members of the Little Redstone Methodist Church.
 They are said to have helped finance the rebuilding the church after a fire.

-James survived his wife by 14 years.
-In his later years, nieces Mary E. (McKnight) Prewett and Hallie McKnight "made their home with him."
+James survived his wife by 14 years and dwelled near Fayette City.
+In his later years, nieces Mary E. (McKnight) Prewett and Mahala "Hallie" McKnight "made their home with him."
+Toward the end, he endured an insufficient flow of blood to his heart as well as increasing senility.

-James died on July 1, 1945, and was buried with Adaline at the cemetery of the Little Redstone Methodist Church (seen here).
+James died on July 1, 1945, at the age of 89.
+He was laid to rest beside his beloved Adaline at the cemetery of the Little Redstone Methodist Church.
+His niece Hallie McKnight signed the death certificate.

 At the funeral, Elizabeth and Grace Prewett sang "We will Say Good Night Here, But Good Morning Up There."
 Elizabeth and Wilda Stephens sang "The Beautiful Garden of Prayer."
 His pallbearers were his grand-nephews -- Harry, David and Arthur Prewett, Albert Folkens, Charles Rossell and William Radcliffe.